Part 1, Part 2

-As a counsellor, with 23 plus years of experience, I often see clients who have an alcohol problem.
-I help them deal also with the effect of their addiction on their relationship/marriage, regardless of the stage.
+As a counsellor, with 24 years' experience, I have seen and helped many clients who've had an alcohol problem.
+I have also helped them deal with the effect of their addiction on their relationship or marriage, regardless of the stage.

 An alcohol addiction causes mistrust, suspicion and a great deal of unhappiness in any relationship.
-Often people seek relationship advice for other reasons than the alcohol problem, because of the sense of shame attached to it.
-However, it soon becomes apparent at what stage the relationship began to buckle under the strain of an alcohol problem in one or both of the partners.
+Often people seek relationship advice for other reasons than the alcohol problem.
+This is because of the sense of shame attached to it.
+However, it soon becomes apparent that the strain of an alcohol problem caused the relationship to buckle.

-The article below was written by my friend Chris who also wrote an article about how alcoholism and depression for him went hand in hand (see links further down).
+The article below was written by my friend Chris who also wrote an article about how alcoholism and depression for him went hand in hand (see links further down for more on this).

 When I started drinking I just looked like another teenager, new to drinking, enjoying it.
 At this stage I was still able to refuse drink.
 (Although if the truth be known I'd have preferred not to refuse it.)